gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 Profile.csv
 -----------

-This service allows to obtain elevation information for a polyline in CSV format.
+This service allows to obtain elevation information for a polyline in CSV format. **Note: this service is not freely accessible (fee required)**.

 URL
 ^^^